tobyhodges/fair-research-software/learners/setup.md

 #### Testing Python 3

-You can check that you have Python 3 installed correctly from the command line using the commands below.
+You can check that you have Python 3 installed correctly from the command line terminal using the command below.

 ```bash
 $ python3 --version # on macOS/Linux